What is Fat Transfer Breast Augmentation?

 On the day of the procedure

-The procedure may be performed under either local anaesthetic or general anaesthetic, although liposuction of larger areas is recommended to be carried out under a general anaesthetic.
-Liposuction of the donor is first performed using the power-assisted liposuction technique.
-The extracted fat is then processed and filtered to remove the blood and other impurities.
-The processed fat is injected using an expansion vibration lipofilling technique which permits the transfer of larger quantities of fat.
-The incisions for natural breast augmentation are very small and are often closed with a single suture for each hole, followed by the application of a sterile dressing.
+The procedure involves using power-assisted liposuction to extract fat from donor areas, processing and filtering the fat to remove impurities, and then injecting the processed fat using an expansion vibration lipofilling technique to transfer larger quantities of fat to the breast area.
+The incisions for the procedure are small and are typically closed with a single suture for each hole, followed by the application of a sterile dressing.

 After your procedure